sarahciston/codingcare/_drafts/interviews.md

 20
 00:02:20.080 --> 00:02:34.740
 Garrett Flynn: other than that, didn't really pan out how any of us expected it to but at the end of the day it didn't really stay, destabilize me too much.
-I had been working since February with a group called Narrow Data without borders.
+I had been working since February with a group called Neuro Data without Borders.

 21
 00:02:34.870 --> 00:02:41.929